Deposits

 Output:

-Use Case: Monitor how much ETH is currently in predeposit state for a specific vault, helping track pending validator activations.
+Use Case: Monitor how many validators are in PREDEPOSITED and PROVEN states but not ACTIVATED yet for a specific vault, helping track pending validator activations.

 predeposit